 The idea is to attract your ideal client/employer/audience and repel those who are not a good match for you.
-For example, if you work in the tech industry and are looking to find a job with a cool startup, a very formal headshot with suit and tie may not be putting the right message across.
+For example, if you work in the tech industry and are looking to find a job with a cool startup, a very formal headshot with a suit and tie may not be putting the right message across.
 A more relaxed outfit is more likely to attract the employer with the right vibe for you.
 Or let’s say you’re an interior designer looking to work with clients who love luxurious surroundings: a formal, well put together outfit with great hair and make-up is more likely to attract the right clients than going for an edgy or hippy vibe which will confuse the message.
 This isn’t about being someone you’re not, it’s about being clear with the image you put across in order to find your tribe!

-Lisa Wisdom of Style with Wisdom says: “The best advice I can give is try not to overthink it as you risk portraying someone different to who you truly are.
+Lisa Wisdom of Style with Wisdom says: “The best advice I can give is not to overthink it as you risk portraying someone different to who you truly are.
 To get the best photos is to ensure you feel great in yourself with what you wear both in colour and style, which may be a process of trial and error before you land on the outfit that makes you exude confidence!
-This will help make you at ease during the photo shoot ensuring your confidence and personality shine through which is the best representation of you and your business”.
+This will help make you at ease during the photoshoot ensuring your confidence and personality shine through which is the best representation of you and your business”.

-If you are looking to attract different audiences, for example you work both with corporate businesses and private clients, it might be a good idea to bring a couple of different outfits to cover various scenarios (see the “Variety” section below).
+If you are looking to attract different audiences, for example, you work both with corporate businesses and private clients, it might be a good idea to bring a couple of different outfits to cover various scenarios (see the “Variety” section below).

 If you normally wear branded work clothes or a uniform please do bring them along too.
-It may sound cliché but a branded apron if you do food preparation is an instant way to tell others what you do.
+It may sound cliché but a branded apron, if you do food preparation, is an instant way to tell others what you do.
 Remember, your photo might be the very first thing they see, especially when it’s your profile image on social media.
 Make it easy for your audience to understand what you do and your values.